 As a business owner targeting Japanese consumers, learning how to use the concept of money-saving in your marketing is one key to making your product attractive to Japan's consumers.

 In the book The Life-Changing Magic of Tidying Up, Marie Kondo says, "One of the homework assignments I give my clients is to appreciate their belongings.
 For example, I urge them to try saying, 'Thank you for keeping me warm all day,' when they hang up their clothes after returning home. … Express your appreciation to every item that supported you during the day."

 Do other Japanese individuals talk to their clothes?
 I've personally heard of none who do this.
 But Ms. Kondo hits on a notion that many Japanese are instilled with: Respect for material possessions.

-Shintoism may affect our consumer activity in how we treat and regard our things; it teaches that in everything dwells a god, and it could be the source of why we believe in reverencing possessions.
+Shintoism influences consumer trends by moderating how Japanese consumers treat and regard their possessions; it teaches that in everything dwells a god, and it could be the source of why Japanese consumers believe in reverencing possessions.

 Another possibility can be found in the Japanese phrase "mottainai," loosely equivalent to the English idiom, "waste not, want not."

 Mottainai is used to express why a Japanese person will hold on to an object, even if it appears to be outdated.
 Or why an individual will refuse to purchase a new product when they have something at home they can use for a similar purpose.

 Instead, Japanese companies focus on emphasizing seasonal events and national holidays in their marketing campaigns because Japanese are often more willing to spend on an item meant to help mark an occasion or event rather than purchasing a new item because the last item they bought was ill-cared for (which is rarely the case).